Gray's Inn Lane Hand Axe: Discovery and history

-At the time, it was commonly thought that humans had been on earth for a relatively short period of time, and that stone tools were used by people who simply lacked the knowledge to create metal tools.
+At the time, it was commonly thought that humans had been on Earth for a relatively short period of time, and that stone tools were used by people who simply lacked the knowledge to create metal tools.

 Conyers was the first to argue that it was a human artefact.
-After Conyers' death, John Bagford (1650–1716) published the discovery, rejecting the idea that the assemblage of elephant bones and stone axe had originated from the time of Noah's flood, arguing instead for its origin in the Roman period under the Emperor Claudius; this was in a letter of 1715, in which Bagford accepted the human origin of the handaxe.
-With other items from Conyers' collection, the handaxe passed to the collection of Sir Hans Sloane, whose own collection was one of the founding collections of the British Museum.
+After Conyers' death, John Bagford (c.
+1650–1716) published the discovery, rejecting the idea that the assemblage of elephant bones and stone axe had originated from the time of Noah's flood, arguing instead for its origin in the Roman period under the Emperor Claudius; this was in a letter of 1715, in which Bagford accepted the human origin of the handaxe.
+With other items from Conyers' collection, the handaxe passed to the collection of Hans Sloane, whose own collection was one of the founding collections of the British Museum.

-According to the British Museum website, the hand axe is now estimated to be about 350,000 years old.
-Elephants were living in Britain at this time, during a period in the Ice age when the climate was similar to that of today.
+The British Museum estimates that the hand axe is around 350,000 years old.
+Elephants were living in Britain at this time, during an Ice age when the climate was similar to that of today.
 The hand axe is currently displayed in the "Enlightenment Gallery" of the British Museum, which is housed in the King's Library.